Arrow BOOK

 • Symptoms linked to facet joint irritation on examination or imaging

-A consultation is required to confirm suitability and rule out other causes of neck pain.
+A specialist consultation is required to confirm suitability and rule out other causes of neck pain.

-A cervical facet joint block involves placing a small amount of local anaesthetic, sometimes combined with steroid, into or around the facet joints.
-In many cases, the medication is placed near the medial branch nerves—tiny nerves that carry pain signals from the joints.
+A cervical facet joint block involves placing a small amount of local anaesthetic, sometimes combined with steroid medication, into or around the facet joints.
+In many cases the medication is placed near the medial branch nerves.
+These tiny nerves carry pain signals from the facet joints to the brain.

-Imaging guidance such as fluoroscopy or ultrasound may be used to support accuracy.
+Imaging guidance such as fluoroscopy using X ray, or ultrasound in some cases, may be used to support accurate placement of the needle.

-• Diagnostic: Helps determine whether the facet joints are the source of pain.
+• Diagnostic: helps determine whether the facet joints are the main source of pain

-• Therapeutic: May reduce inflammation and ease symptoms.
+• Therapeutic: may reduce inflammation and improve symptoms

 What to expect during the procedure

-• Your consultant reviews the plan and answers any final questions.
+Your consultant will review the treatment plan and answer any final questions before the procedure begins.

-• A fine needle is guided to the facet joint or medial branch nerve, often using imaging.
+• A fine needle is guided to the facet joint or medial branch nerve using imaging guidance where appropriate

 After the procedure

-• Normal activities can usually be resumed the same day, avoiding strenuous exercise for 24 hours.
+• Normal activities can usually be resumed the same day

-• Your consultant may recommend physiotherapy or follow‑up treatments depending on your response.
+Your consultant may also recommend physiotherapy, posture advice, or follow up treatments depending on your response.

 Benefits